usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

-between an on-demand and pre-established session is that in the pre-established case, certain network setup steps are completed before a user initiates the call; these steps include negotiation of IP addresses and ports (e.g. ICE procedures) and coordination of bearers in the IMS core.
+between an on-demand and pre-established session is that in the pre-established case, certain network setup steps are completed before a user initiates the call; these steps include negotiation of IP addresses and ports (e.g., Interactive Connectivity Establishment (ICE) procedures) and coordination of bearers in the IP Media Subsystem (IMS) core.
 In a prearranged group call, the group members will be defined a priori, while the chat group (restricted) call model allows members to join calls without being invited.
 The initial support in
 |ns3| for on-network call types is the 'prearranged group call, using